Google seen best placed for growth as it transitions to mobile

 Google also owns Android, the world's most-used mobile software, and YouTube, the most popular video-streaming service.

-Other online companies such as Facebook Inc and Twitter Inc are also revamping their advertising businesses to take advantage of the shift to mobile devices.
+Other online companies such as Facebook Inc (FB.O) and Twitter Inc (TWTR.N) are also revamping their advertising businesses to take advantage of the shift to mobile devices.

 But Google has established unusually deep competitive "moats" around its business through scale, aggressive product innovation and substantial investment, RBC Capital Markets analysts wrote in a research note.